marigold-dev/why-is-tezos-best/src/index.md

 | Solana     | 2086       | 30            |

 On the other end of the spectrum, Tezos is one of the lightest blockchain, and chooses to run on hardware that costs a fraction of the other blockchains' nodes.
 With this horizontal scaling approach, applications that require a higher computational power are delegated to specialized rollups or sidechains.
-This makes it much easier to run a node from smaller data centers, or even from home, and so one of the most energy efficient chain.
+This makes it much easier to run a node from smaller data centers, or even from home, and so one of [the most energy efficient blockchain](https://tezos.com/carbon/).

 ![PoS Chain carbon footprint](/images/co2-emissions.webp)